metacall/core/docs/README.md

 - To be as cross-platform as possible.

-- To avoid to modify run-times directly or use the code inside **METACALL** in order to avoid maintaining them, or propagating security flaws or licenses into **METACALL**.
+- To avoid modifying run-times directly or using the code inside **METACALL** to avoid maintaining them, or propagating security flaws or licenses into **METACALL**.

-- To provide support for any embeddable programming language and to provide support for **METACALL** to be used form any programming language.
+- To provide support for any embeddable programming language and to provide support for **METACALL** to be used from any programming language.

-- All external code used into **METACALL** must be introduced by inversion of control in the plugin system, so that the core must not remain aware from what software is using.
+- All external code used in **METACALL** must be introduced by inversion of control in the plugin system so that the core must not remain aware of what software is used.

 - All code developed in **METACALL** must be implemented in standalone libraries that can work by themselves in an isolated way (aka modules).